 Katie Reineke, Fitness Instructor

 Having turned 50 years old (or is it young) last year, I have a renewed sense of appreciation and excitement for the vital role that health and fitness play in our lives.
-When we’re young, we might exercise to get into that swim suit and just being young, we are mostly likely awarded good health.
-As we age however, good health, flexibility and muscular strength are no longer given to us, but must be sought after and worked for!
+When we’re young, we might exercise to get into that swimsuit and just being young, we are most likely awarded good health.
+As we age, however, good health, flexibility and muscular strength are no longer given to us, but must be sought after and worked for!

 I’ve been blessed with good health and have always enjoyed being physically activity.
 I grew up in Arizona where I played on a high school tennis team, summer league soft pitch teams and, despite my lack of height, played volleyball for many years.
-I used run, but now prefer long brisk walks.
-I currently teach 2 fitness classes a week and play singles on a USTA women’s tennis league.
+I used to run but now prefer long brisk walks.
+I currently teach 2 fitness classes a week and play singles on an USTA women’s tennis league.

 I hold certifications from ACE and NADITA for Group Fitness Instructor and have earned my CPT certification from NASM.
 I worked at Northwest Athletic Club (now Lifetime) in Burnsville for 2 years.
 I studied Exercise Science for 1 year at Dakota Community College where my favorite class was Sports Psychology!
 I truly believe that exercise, eating right, managing stress and getting proper rest can help us live more active, youthful and happy lives.

 I always remind my class participants, “the hardest part of the exercise is getting to the class.
 I know you’re busy.
 I know you’re tired.
 I know there are many other things you think you should be doing with your time.
 But once you’re here and once you’ve started, you’ll be glad you came and with time, you’ll be rewarded for your effort”.
 Taking time to exercise and taking care of YOU is a necessity, not a luxury.

 SEE YOU IN CLASS!